TRAYF

 Although fraught with jealousy, these male relationships are suffused with a delicate tenderness.” - L.A.
 Times

-"The thing about Lindsay Joelle's TRAYF, now playing at The Geffen Playhouse, is that it has really excellent dialogue.
+"The thing about Lindsay Joelle's TRAYF...is that it has really excellent dialogue.
 In every sense of the word.
 The opening patter between two Chassidic teenage boys fizzes like a sketch comedy routine and the rhythm carries like a current through a lot of silliness and a lot of seriousness." - BroadwayWorld L.A.

 "Joelle's prose really cannot be complimented enough.
 In an hour and half, she is able to dive into issues such as faith, identity, friendship, and purpose with a clarity and introspection rarely seen onstage." - BroadwayWorld D.C.